open-telemetry/opentelemetry-specification/specification/api-metrics.md

 The OpenTelemetry Metrics API supports capturing measurements about the execution of a computer program in real time.
-The Metrics API is designed explicitly for processing raw measurements, generally with the intent to produce continuous summaries those measurements, also in real time.
-Hereafter, "the API" refers to the OpenTelemetry Metrics API unless otherwise specified.
+The Metrics API is designed explicitly for processing raw measurements, generally with the intent to produce continuous summaries of those measurements, also in real time.
+Hereafter, "the API" refers to the OpenTelemetry Metrics API.

 The API provides functions for entering raw measurements, through several [calling conventions](TODO: link to user doc) that offer